imprizza/qiklm-releases/README.md

 # QikLM

 ### The qikest and easiest way to run local AI.
-A high-performance orchestration layer and web console for `llama.cpp` and `vLLM`.
+A high-performance orchestration layer and web console for `llama.cpp`, `vLLM` and remote API providers.

 **Free for home and work use.
 100% private, local, and offline.**